jennastanislaw/cassettecrafter/commandlineinstructions.md

-# CassetteCrafter - Command Line Usage
+# CassetteCrafter - Command Line Instructions
 CassetteCrafter automates the creation of DNA sequence libraries containing all combinations of desired mutations, formatted for Golden Gate Assembly workflows.

 ## Installation and Setup